prakash-shekhar/notes/history/immigrationcorruption.md

 # Lesson 2
-## Rapid growth of citiws forced people to deal with problems of housing, transportation, water and sanitation
+## Rapid growth of cities forced people to deal with problems of housing, transportation, water and sanitation
 ## In comparison, people now have better living conditions

 ### A combination of technological advancements and hard times in europe made Urbanization possible